 Hollow space in the body containing one organ or more.

-A cannabinoid receptor that is located primarily in the central and peripheral nervous system.
+A cannabinoid receptor is located primarily in the central and peripheral nervous systems.
 CB1 receptors are found in the brain, and compounds that are agonists of this receptor are psychoactive.
 THC is a partial agonist of the CB1 receptor, and THCV is a CB1 receptor antagonist at lower doses and a CB1 receptor agonist in higher doses.
-CBN may be slightly psychoactive, and may interact with CB1 very lightly.
-Interaction with CB1 receptors may give cannabinoids its pain killing effects.
+CBN may be slightly psychoactive and may interact with CB1 very lightly.
+Interaction with CB1 receptors may give cannabinoids their pain-killing effects.

-A cannabinoid receptor that is located throughout the body, including the brain and immune system.
-CB2 receptor agonists, antagonists and inverse agonists have immunomdulatory effects, and can inhibit inflammation.
-The terpene/cannabinoid beta-caryophyllene is a CB2 receptor agonist.
-Cannabichromene (CBC) is also a CB2 receptor agonist.
-Some postulate that there are CB3, CB4 and possibly even CB5 receptors.
+A cannabinoid receptor located throughout the body, including the brain and immune system.
+CB2 receptor agonists, antagonists, and inverse agonists have immunomodulatory effects and can inhibit inflammation.
+The terpene/cannabinoid beta-caryophyllene is a CB2 receptor agonist, and Cannabichromene (CBC) is also a CB2 receptor agonist.
+Some postulate that there are CB3, CB4, and possibly even CB5 receptors.